VanessaSwanson/project-four-frontend/README.md

 Overview <a name="overview"></a>
 ========

-This was my final project as part of the General Assembly immersive Software Engineering course, in which I built an Instagram clone using Django and React.
+This was my final project as part of the General Assembly Software Engineering Immersive course, in which I built an Instagram clone using Django and React.

 🔗 [Deployed site](https://kollektiv-sei.netlify.app)